CRMPickers logoCRMPickers

 Which has better integrations, HubSpot or Zoho CRM?

 In the CRMPickers dataset, HubSpot has more named integrations: 188 across 18 categories.
-Zoho CRM has fewer named integrations at 67, but still covers 17 categories, so it remains broad enough for many SMB stacks.
+Zoho CRM has fewer named integrations at 67, but still covers 17 categories, so it remains broad enough for many SMB stacks, especially Zoho-centered stacks.

 Quick takeaway